brentdc-nz/libSDL2x/README.md

 ### Notes:

-Special thanks to marty28 for its port of SDL2 as well as Lantus/MVG and Hyper_Eye, their work on the SDL 1.2 port.
+Special thanks to AsayuGit the SDL2 Mixer addon port and fixes, as well as Lantus/MVG and Hyper_Eye, for their work on the SDL 1.2 port.